ApicaSystem/asm-appdynamics-extension/README.md

 **BaseApiUrl** - The base URL for Apica ASM API

 **TagName** - Tag name used for filtering and grouping of checks.
 This parameter is optional, but we encourage you to use it.
-Use a tag like 'Application' or 'Business Service' for grouping the checks
+Use a tag like 'Application' or 'Business Service' for grouping the checks.
+If this parameter is set only checks with a tag name matching the parameter will be in the result and the tag value will be used as first item in the metrics path.

 **Proxy settings**
 Monitor.xml also contains optional proxy setting parameters.
-They are used if need a proxy for the https connection to Apica ASM API end-point.
+They are used if you need a proxy for the https connection to Apica ASM API end-point.

 ```
 <monitor>